gitlabhq/gitlab-runner/PROCESS.md

 We can only accept a merge request if all the tests are green.
 I've just restarted the build.
-If the tests are still not green after this restart and you're sure that is does not have anything to do with your code changes, please rebase with master to see if that solves the issue.
+If the tests are still not green after this restart and you're sure that is does not have anything to do with your code changes, please rebase with main to see if that solves the issue.
 ```